radiac/serac/README.rst

     [index]
     # Define how indexed files are treated

-    # Location where indexes are stored
+    # Location for index database
     # This should then be backed up by another service, eg duplicity
-    path = /path/to/indexes
+    path = /path/to/index.sqlite